ziutek/ziutek.github.io/drafts/go_on_very_small_hardware.md

 [![STM32F030F4P6]({{site.baseur}}/images/mcu/f030-demo-board/board.jpg)]({{ site.baseur }}/2018/03/30/go_on_very_small_hardware2.html)

 At the end of the [first part]({{ site.baseur }}/2018/03/30/go_on_very_small_hardware.html) of this article I promised to write about *interfaces*.
 I won't give you here a complete or even brief lecture about the interfaces.
-Instead, I'll show you a simple example, how to define and use an interface, and then, how to take advantage of ubiquitous *io.Writer* interfece.
-At the end of this article, I'll show you couple of examples that will push our little board to its borders.
+Instead, I'll show you a simple example how to define and use an interface, and then, how to take advantage of ubiquitous *io.Writer* interfece.
+At the end of this article I'll show you a couple of examples that will push our little board to its borders.

 <!--more-->

 Interfeces are a crucial part of Go language.
 If you want to learn more about them, I suggest to read [Effective Go](https://golang.org/doc/effective_go.html#interfaces) and [Russ Cox article](https://research.swtch.com/interfaces).

-## Blinky - one more time
+## Concurrent Blinky - revisited

-When you read the code of the *Blinky* example, you probably noticed a counterintuitive way to turn the LED on or off.
+When you read the code of previous examples you probably noticed a counterintuitive way to turn the LED on or off.
 The *Set* method was used to turn the LED off and the *Clear* method was used to turn the LED on.
 This is due to driving LEDs in open-drain configuration.
 What we can do to make the code less confusing?
-Lets define our own *LED* type with *On* and *Off* methods:
+Let's define the *LED* type with *On* and *Off* methods:

 ```go
 type LED struct {